cowtrix/cowtrix.github.io/posts/funnel-web-gully.md

 We’d only reached the fourth room when the first boom came from above, sending dust streaming down the walls.
 No doubt the bluebottle.
 But not on top of us.
 Randomly shelling around our tracks maybe, or perhaps finding some other unfortunate soul.

 It turned out to be a lucky thing.
-The shelling woke the three creeps in the next and last room, suddenly visible to the observer as they wiggled to free themselves from their shielded sleeping bags.
+The shelling woke the three creeps in the next and final room, suddenly visible to the observer as they wiggled to free themselves from their shielded sleeping bags.
 They barely had time to grab their guns before grenades sent them back to sleep.
 I couldn’t fault them for letting their discipline falter and not having anyone on watch.
 It looked like they’d been in here for months, cut off and alone, too scared to go out.
 They probably didn’t even know they’d won.

 That was as far as the dugout went, but it was pretty deep.
 The red clay of the gully was perfect for making these deathtraps.
 We made a kind of curtain out of what was left of the sleeping bags to cover the door, and tried to shift the creeps to one side.
 Couldn’t put them in the room we’d come from - still too warm.